 “I have a great coach who told me to value myself and believe in my abilities.”

 What to expect?

 You may decide to have weekly sessions, biweekly sessions, or a mix with your coach.
 We recommend that your coaching agreement spans a minimum of 3 months.
 This is because it generally takes a minimum of 3 months to change a health behavior and to create a new one that can become self-sustaining.
-Three months is a reasonable amount of time for a client to experience the impact of coaching and to see tangible results.
+Three months is a reasonable amount of time for a client to experience the impact of coaching and to see tangible results either personally or professionally.

-When health change is clearly tied to values, clients are motivated to embrace the process of change and to overcome the obstacles and barriers they may encounter.
+When a business or personal change is clearly tied to a persons mission, vision and values, clients are motivated to embrace the process of change and to overcome the obstacles and barriers they may encounter.

-Integrative Health Coaching is a progress-oriented model, with a goal of increasing insight and translating that into action, with further learning from actions taken.
+Lionsmane Coaching utilizes a progress-oriented model, with a goal of increasing insight and translating that into action, with further learning from actions taken.
 This means that as you choose action steps to achieve goals, the coaches' role is to check in on progress with action steps at the beginning of each session and to close each session by helping clients make decisions about next steps.

 Identifying values serves two purposes in making a change:

 It sets the stage for identifying the specific areas of change that you will address.
 Coaches support clients in prioritizing what matters most to them.